AhmedMousa-ag/text_class_base_rnn_tf_keras/app/Utils/README.md

 ## 2- model_builder.py

-Builds and train the model according to the passed data. also saves and loads the model.
+Builds and train the model according to the passed data and model config json file. also saves and loads the model.

 ## 3- predictions_handler.py

-consist of predictor class where we pass the data to it. calls the preprocess to process data and pass it to loaded model, then produce results in labels as a pandas data frame.
+Consist of predictor class where we pass the data to it. calls the preprocess to process data and pass it to loaded model, then produce results in labels as a pandas data frame.

 ## 4- utils.py

-consist of helping functions such as load_json_files.
+Consist of helping functions such as load_json_files.